Probation Period Ontario: What Employees Need to Know

 - You now qualify for full severance pay under both common law and the ESA (as much as 24 months’ total)

-Can an Employer Extend the Probation Period?
+Can My Employer Extend My Probation in Ontario?

 Under Ontario law, an employer can only terminate you without severance pay during the first 3 months of employment – and only if your contract includes a valid probation period clause.